Skip to content

 The smoke coming from your exhaust is a direct report on your engine's health.
 A little bit of white smoke on a cold start is normal, but other colors are a cause for concern.
 Thick, black smoke indicates that the engine is burning too much fuel, which could be due to a faulty injector or a clogged air filter.
 Blue smoke is more serious; it means oil is burning inside the engine.
 This could be from an oil leak in the turbocharger and is a major warning sign of a potential diesel engine runaway, which can cause catastrophic damage.
 Seeing blue or excessive black smoke means you should get your engine checked immediately.

-Understanding Dashboard Warning Lights
+What Do Your Dashboard Warning Lights Mean?

 That little check engine light on your dashboard is easy to ignore, but it’s your truck’s primary way of communicating a problem.
 While it could be something as simple as a loose fuel cap, it can also signal a serious issue with your engine, transmission, or exhaust system.
 Modern trucks have complex computer systems that monitor performance, and a warning light means a fault code has been stored.
 Getting these codes read by a professional with the right diagnostic tools is the quickest way to find out exactly what’s wrong before it leads to more significant damage or a failed emissions test.

-A Drop in Fuel Economy or Power
+Noticing a Drop in Fuel Economy or Power?

 If you find yourself stopping for fuel more often than usual, your engine might be telling you something.
 A sudden drop in fuel efficiency means your engine is working harder than it should to produce the same amount of power.
 This inefficiency can be caused by a range of issues, from dirty fuel injectors and a failing turbo to air leaks in the intake system.
 Similarly, if you feel a noticeable loss of power when hauling a load or climbing a hill, it’s a clear sign that your engine isn't performing at its peak and needs a professional diagnosis to restore its strength and efficiency.